Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/examples/global_private_endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Global private endpoint example

-This deploys the module in its simplest form.
+This deploys the module with a initial feed discovery private endpoint.
+Only one for all your Azure Virtual Desktop deployment.
+Public access is disabled.

 ```hcl
 terraform {